 Gross Profit Margin

-To stay afloat in today’s competitive publishing landscape, revenue growth is dependent on adapting business models to incorporate the myriad of ways consumers access content today.
-Many publishers are still relying solely on traditional revenue streams, while others have embraced the change, introducing new sources of revenue like eBooks, podcasts, online subscriptions, etc. Revenue growth is a key metric that differentiates the publishers that are on the forefront of these changes from the publishers still dependent upon traditional revenue streams.
+The digital age has introduced new, more immersive and on-demand technology, changing the media industry permanently.
+To stay afloat in today’s competitive media landscape, revenue growth is dependent upon introducing new and innovative revenue streams that go beyond traditional platforms businesses may be accustomed to.
+Many media agencies are still relying on legacy media revenue streams, while others have embraced the change, introducing new sources of revenue like subscription services, live events, memberships, etc. Revenue growth is a key metric that differentiates the companies that are on the forefront of these changes from the companies still depending on outdated models.

 Finance FTE per